Gyrostarr

 Gyrostarr is a shoot 'em up video game developed and published by High Voltage Software.
-It is one of several video games released only as WiiWare through the Wii Shop Channel, because of this, the game is no longer purchasable due to the shutdown of the Wii Shop Channel.
+It was released only as WiiWare through the Wii Shop Channel.
 It was released in North America on June 23, 2008.

 Gameplay

 Gyrostarr is described as a sci-fi shooter with 3D graphics procedurally generated by High Voltage Software's Quantum3 game engine, allowing the game's 50 levels of space track to be stored within the 40 megabyte size limit imposed by Nintendo.

-Several control schemes are available in the game.
-Players can choose between motion controls using the Wii Remote, or the buttons and analog joysticks of the Nunchuk.
-In addition, the Classic Controller is also compatible with the game.
+Several control schemes are available.
+Players can choose between motion controls using the Wii Remote, buttons and analog joysticks using the Nunchuk, or the Classic Controller.
 A "paired" control system allows two players to use a connected Wii Remote and Nunchuk or Classic Controller at the same time, with one player using the Wii Remote and the other using the attachment.

 Up to four players control spaceships as they travel through "a twisting, turning techno-plasma canal in space," the goal being to collect enough energy "to penetrate an alien portal and warp to the next conduit."
 Not collecting enough energy, which fills a meter at the top of the screen, will result in the player's ship being destroyed at the end of a level.
 If the player completely fills the energy meter, however, then at the end of the level the player will be transported to a bonus level where no enemies are present and the only objective is to collect as much energy as possible.
 Players can also collect points in the game to try to beat the high score by destroying enemies and collecting energy.
 Points multiply and accumulate when the player avoids enemy fire in addition to shooting down enemy spacecraft.

 A variety of weapons and power-ups can be found throughout the game.
 Defensive power-ups have a wide range of effects, such as providing temporary invincibility or slowing down enemies.
 Player ships also come equipped with a grapple gun, which allows the player to pick up distant power-ups more quickly.
 Unique for a scrolling shooter game, all power-ups can be targeted, shot, and bounced off the sides of a level, making them more difficult to acquire for other players.